alyssiamar/Integrated-Anger-and-Intent-Detection-for-Hazardous-Language/README.md

 # Integrated-Anger-and-Intent-Detection-for-Hazardous-Language

-Purpose of providing security and enhanced saftey.
+Purpose of providing security and enhanced safety.

 Through recognizing someones emotion, specifically anger and detecting if they're saying malicious words with ill intent.